Formup/webhook-executor/README.md

 ## Description

-Loops through the config file and checks if **"match"** content matches to your webhook data it will run the specific script.
+Loops through the config file and if any **"match"** object matches to your webhook data it will run the corresponding script.

 ## Installation